John Németh

 John Németh (born March 10, 1975) is an American electric blues and soul harmonicist, singer, and songwriter.
-He has received two Blues Music Awards for Soul Blues Male Artist in 2014 and Soul Blues Album in 2015.
+He has received five Blues Music Awards for Soul Blues Male Artist, Soul Blues Album, Traditional Blues Album of the Year, Instrumentalist – Vocals and Instrumentalist – Harmonica.
 He has recorded ten albums since 2002, having also backed Junior Watson, Anson Funderburgh and Elvin Bishop.
 He has opened for Robert Cray, Keb' Mo', and Earl Thomas.

 AllMusic noted that he is a "vocalist with great range, ability, and soulfulness, Németh had also developed into a top-notch blues harmonica player..."
 In 2013 alone, he was nominated five times for a Blues Music Award, making nine such nominations in total.

 Early life and education

 Németh was born in Boise, Idaho, United States.
 After singing at his local church, Németh played in local groups in his teenage years, and later formed Fat John & the 3 Slims with his friend Tom Moore.
 He toured and performed regularly working between five and seven nights a week for almost a decade.